Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 # Setting up MGC in Existing OCM Clusters

-This guide will show you how to install and configure the Multi-Cluster Gateway Controller in preexisting [Open Cluster Management](https://open-cluster-management.io/)-configured clusters.
+This guide will show you how to install and configure the Multi-Cluster Gateway Controller in pre-existing [Open Cluster Management](https://open-cluster-management.io/) configured clusters.

 ## Prerequisites

 - A **hub cluster** running the OCM control plane (v0.11.0 or greater)
 - Any number of additional **spoke clusters** that have been configured as OCM [ManagedClusters](https://open-cluster-management.io/concepts/managedcluster/)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) (>= v1.14.0)
-- Either a preexisting [cert-manager](https://cert-manager.io/) installation or the [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) and [Helm](https://helm.sh/docs/intro/quickstart/#install-helm) CLIs
+- Either a pre-existing [cert-manager](https://cert-manager.io/)(>=v1.12.2) installation or the [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) and [Helm](https://helm.sh/docs/intro/quickstart/#install-helm) CLIs
+- Amazon Web services (AWS) and or Google cloud provider (GCP) credential [secret](../dnspolicy/dns-provider.md)

 ## Configure OCM with RawFeedbackJsonString Feature Gate